kehrlab/PopDel-scripts/README.md

 # PopDel-scripts
-Collection of scripts used for the paper *PopDel calls deletions jointly in tens of thousands of genomes*.
+Collection of scripts used for the paper *PopDel identifies medium-size deletions jointly in tens of thousands of genomes *.

 **Content**
 This repository contains the scripts used for the comparisons and evaluations of the paper *PopDel calls deletions jointly in tens of thousands of genomes*.
 It does not contain the public data of of the [Polaris HiSeqX Diversity Cohort](https://github.com/Illumina/Polaris/wiki/HiSeqX-Diversity-Cohort), [Polaris Kids Cohort](https://github.com/Illumina/Polaris/wiki/HiSeqX-Kids-Cohort) or the [Illumina Platinum Genome NA12878](https://www.ebi.ac.uk/ena/data/view/ERR194147).
 They can be obtained from the respective online sources.
 Running the scripts might require you to adapt the paths in some of them.